balderdashy/sails-docs/concepts/Routes/Routes.md

 > "Hey Sails, when you receive a GET request to `http://mydomain.com/me`, run the `account/profile` action, would'ya?"

-You can also specify the view layout within the route itself like so:
+You can also specify the view layout within the route itself:

 ```javascript
 'GET /privacy': {